Extreme operating excellence in life

 In the relentless pursuit of extreme operating excellence in one’s craft and life, it’s mostly an internal battle of recognizing when the gap between you, and the level you strive to be at, starts growing.

-If the measure for chasing greatness is that it never feels like it gets easier, you’ll know you’re not going as hard as you should if you find yourself not getting faster.
+If the measure for the pursuit of greatness is that it never feels like it gets easier, you’ll know you’re not going as hard as you should because you’ll find yourself not getting faster.

 Thanks for reading.
 Say hi if you’d like!